 See related articles: The Flag of Germany: Colours, Meaning & History

 The US declares war

 In 1917, the United States Congress passed a resolution to declare war on Germany.
-This was due to the unrestricted submarine warfare resumption that was announced by the German ambassador and also because of the Zimmerman Telegram.
+This was due to the unrestricted submarine warfare resumption that the German ambassador announced and the Zimmerman Telegram.
 The US would finally enter World War I on April 6, 1917.